sanadhis/kube_monitoring/README.md

-# Django - Kubernetes Monitoring
+# Kube-App: Monitoring Kubernetes Metrics

+## Overview
+This application consists of two sub-applications; **REST API** and **Web UI**, which both are exposed on the same port.
+* REST API: HTTP API of application backend.
+Accessed via `/api` path.
+* Web UI: Web application to display main metrics/measurements of kubernetes.
+Accessed via `/web` path

+## Purposes
 This application aims to:
-* Create trusted and reliable system to accurately monitor jobs' resource utilization (CPU,Memory,Storage,GPU) in each containers' across a Kubernetes cluster.
+* Create trusted and reliable system to accurately monitor jobs' resource utilization (CPU,Memory,GPU) in each containers' across a Kubernetes cluster.
-* Storing resource utilization data to database.
-* Provide an interface between database and EPFL's SIFAC billing system.
+* Provide an interface between metrics database and EPFL's SIFAC billing system.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
+### Development - Prerequisites

-To run, you need to install python and django
+To run the application for development, you need to install minimum dependencies, listed on `requirements.txt` file.
+To install, execute:

 ```
-$ #check python version
-$ python -V
-$ #install django with pip
-$ pip install Django
+$ ./install-dependencies
 ```

 ### Supported Metrics for API